-Counselors at UHCS are available to assist students in many life areas.
-An area in which counselors can help is with exploring students’ academic and personal goals to help increase students level of success.
+Counselors at UHCS are available to assist students in many life areas, including exploring students’ academic and personal goals to help increase success.
 Counselors can help students explore strategies designed for time management and organization.
 Identifying and prioritizing academic and personal goals can help students maintain their physical, mental, emotional, social, and occupational health and overall well-being.

 College life can be both exciting and overwhelming.
 Whether you are an incoming freshman or transfer student, life strategies that were helpful previously, may require some modifications in your new environment.
 Many students need to work one to two jobs while attending college.
 These added responsibilities, while maintaining academic standards and goals, can become very challenging.
 College may be the first time you are away from home.
 Also, there are a lot of changes and adjustments that occur when living with one or more roommates.

 - Set Goals.
 Write down academic and personal goals.
 Post reminders that can help keep you organized, focused, and motivated to meet your goals.

 - Prioritize Goals.
 Write down your goals in order of importance, along with short term and long term goals.
 These can include academic and career goals such as making the Dean’s List or maintaining a certain grade point average.
 Others could include personal goals such as communicating with advisors and professors or joining a club or organization.

 - Create a schedule based on your goals.
 Don’t be afraid to revisit and modify your initial schedule if it isn’t working.
 You may find yourself struggling to keep up with school work because you are over-involved in other activities activities; therefore, something may have to give.

 - Schedule enough sleep time.
 Each person has different sleep requirements.
 It is advised that students try to get between 7-8 hours of sleep/night.
 Make sure you implement adequate sleep time into your daily schedule.